-Birds are impressive buddies and when properly cared for can live long healthy lives.
-Whether you're feeding parakeets and budgies or wild birds outside, we have the expertise and experience to direct you to the best food.
-All bird's dietary requirements are different, and what works best for some won't supply adequate nutrition for others.
-To that end, we proudly offer the OH area to ensure the absolute best food for your feathered pals, boosting their health and wellness and extending their lives.
+Birds are remarkable friends, and when properly taken care of, can live long & healthy lives.
+Whether you're feeding parakeets and budgies, or wild birds outside, we have the expertise and experience to help guide you to the best food.
+All bird's nutritional needs are different, and what works best for some will not provide adequate nutrition for others.
+Therefore, we proudly provide the Medina area with the very best food for your feathered friends, enhancing their health and extending their lives.

-Wild bird food, depending on where you live, is usually a mixture of different types of seeds, including thistle, sunflower, safflower, millet, and sorghum.
-Furthermore, numerous wild bird feeds consist of peanuts and corn, which are liked by specific species like cardinals and blue jays.
-Wild bird food varies in order to attract as several species as possible, so while it satisfies their caloric requirements, it's not dialed-in nutritionally like domestic bird food.
+Wild bird food, depending on where you live, is usually a combination of different types of seeds, including thistle, sunflower, safflower, millet, and sorghum.
+Additionally, several wild bird feeds include peanuts and corn, which are preferred by certain species like cardinals and blue jays.
+Wild bird food is diverse in order to attract as many different species as possible.
+So while it satisfies their calorie requirements, it's not dialed-in nutritionally like domestic bird food.

-Additionally, as your bird ages, you will intend to speak with an expert on what type of food you need to be feeding them.
-Chicks and younger birds have different nutritional requirements than older birds, and altering their food requires care and needs to be done progressively, as birds can have picky digestive systems.
-Gradually incorporate the new food into your bird's meal, replacing more of the old seed with the new food each day to guarantee proper adherence to the new diet.
+Birds need prebiotics and probiotics to keep their digestive functions working efficiently.
+Omega-3 fatty acids from nuts and seeds provide fat for their brains and nerves, and enhances the gloss and shine of their feathers, while the numerous vitamins and micronutrients keep them healthy overall.
+Additionally, as your bird ages, you will want to consult a specialist on what type of food you should be feeding them.
+Younger birds have different dietary needs than older birds, and altering their food requires care and needs to be done gradually, as birds can have picky digestive systems.
+Gradually incorporate the new food into your bird's dish, replacing more of the old seed with the new food daily to ensure appropriate adherence to the new diet.